Basquash!: Team Basquash

-Dan's pet/partner with shape shifting abilities that looks like a gremlin.
-He usually transforms himself into a set of earmuffs/headband or the trademark mask that Dan uses to hide his identity as the delinquent “Dunk Mask”.
-Alternatively, he can turned into a restricting face-cover (his friends had Spanky do this when Dan wouldn't shut up, knocking him out with flatulence).
+Dan's pet/partner with shape-shifting abilities looks like a gremlin.
+He usually transforms himself into a set of earmuffs/headbands or the trademark mask that Dan uses to hide his identity as the delinquent "Dunk Mask".
+Alternatively, he can turn into a restricting face-cover (his friends had Spanky do this when Dan wouldn't shut up, knocking him out with flatulence).
 Spanky seems to have a very similar personality to Dan, and it is understandable why the two would get along – albeit in a rather violent and argumentative fashion.
-He has also been known to give Dan a heads-up now and then which helps him avoid being completely surprised by some surprise attacks.
-Spanky is always hungry, and is said to be able to eat almost anything, regardless of size or material.
+He has also been known to give Dan a heads-up now and then, which helps him avoid being completely surprised by some surprise attacks.
+Spanky is always hungry and is said to be able to eat almost anything, regardless of size or material.
 Similarly, to Dan in his boasts, Spanky boasts that he would be able to eat anything - even the world (though he says that it would be quite a mouthful).
 In the aftermath, he is seen with Dan, who is about to engage Iceman in a one-on-one basketball match.

 Sela's pet/partner who looks like a white snake and is usually seen coiled around her left arm.
 Crawley also sometimes acts as a "person" for Sela to talk to.
 She is often a voice of reason to Sela, and acts quite coolly compared to Spanky, who always overreacts.
 Though she is always seen with Sela, she has a much smaller role than the other characters.
 In the aftermath, she is seen, as always, with Sela.

-Iceman's pet/partners with shape shifting abilities, who look like salamanders.
-They usually take the form of Iceman's glasses.
-When Iceman appears on screen without his glasses, Righty and Lefty can usually be seen nearby.
-It is not known if they can speak, though, seeing as Spanky and Crawley, creatures that seem to be related to each other and to Righty and Lefty, it is possible.
+Righty and Lefty are Iceman's pet/partners with shape-shifting abilities that resemble salamanders.
+They typically transform into Iceman's glasses, and when he appears without them, the creatures are often nearby.
+It's unclear whether they can communicate verbally, but given their similarity to Spanky and Crawley, who appear to be related, it's possible.

-Flora's pet/partner who acts as her guardian.
-He resembles a hair ornament and when he is not on her, takes the form of a butterfly.
-He frequently acts as Flora's caretaker, announcing her when she dropped her disguise in front of her soldiers.
-He has a wife, Baaya, who acts as the pet/partner of Flora's sister, Aulora.
+Flora's pet/partner is a guardian who resembles a hair ornament and takes the form of a butterfly when not on her.
+He frequently acts as Flora's caretaker, alerting her when she drops her disguise in front of her soldiers.
+He also has a wife named Baaya, who acts as the pet/partner of Flora's sister, Aulora.